Percy Rules

 Treatment of Dogs:

-- Mushers must ensure there is no cruelty or inhumane treatment of dogs, as determined by Race Officials.
+- There shall be no cruel or inhumane treatment of dogs.
+(As determined by the Race Officials.).

-- All pre-existing dog health issues must be disclosed to the vets before the race starts.
-If not declared before the race, they will be considered as occurring during the race.
+- Any pre-existing dog health issues must be identified to the vets prior to the race start.

 -